omaralsoudanii/mkreg.dev/README.md

 $ yarn dev
 ```

-Create a `.env` file similar to [`.env.example`](https://github.com/omaralsoudanii/mkreg.dev/blob/main/.env.example).

-## Running on production
+## Self hosted with Docker

-I deployed the project using Docker, You can check the [`docker`](https://github.com/omaralsoudanii/mkreg.dev/tree/main/docker) folder
-to have an idea on how.
-Otherwise you can simply ignore it and just deploy it to Vercel.
+You can check the [`docker`](https://github.com/omaralsoudanii/mkreg.dev/tree/main/docker) folder to have an idea on how to deploy the app.

+## Vercel

+The app can be deployed to Vercel without extra dependencies.

+Fork or clone the app then deploy, don't forget to add the environment variables through Vercel dashboard .